lesswind/OTP/README.md

 + dark_samus for testing
 + Urbanshadow for fixing my python script
 + Mrrraou for helping with support
++ felipejfc for compiling the Mac version of 3DSFAT16tool for me
 + dukesrg for hosting 2xrsa
 + all of #Cakey on Freenode for being awesome